odap-ac-uk/manual/ODAP_manual.md

 # What is the Outbreak Data Analysis Platform (ODAP)?

 The ODAP is the overarching term for a range of computers supporting research within a specific scope.
-These include the ODAP TRE (formerly: flexible compute space; ultra; ultra2), and various project spaces in the National Safe Haven.
+These include the ODAP TRE (formerly called: flexible compute space; ultra; ultra2), and various project spaces in the National Safe Haven.

 It is divided into two sections: